uOttawaSEGA2022/project-group-1/Project/Design and Docs/classes_explanation.md

 - `UserRole role` (May be null if the user is an Administrator)

 ### UserRole ###
-Sginature: `abstract class UserRole extends ISerialisableEntity`
+Signature: `abstract class UserRole extends ISerialisableEntity`

 Description: Generalization of Roles a User account can possess.